pathminder/pathminder.github.io/_races/halflings.md

 Halflings rely on customs and traditions to maintain their own culture.
 They have an extensive oral history filled with important stories about folk heroes who exemplify particular halfling virtues, but otherwise see little purpose in studying history in and of itself.
 Given a choice between a pointless truth and a useful fable, halflings almost always opt for the fable.
 This tendency helps to explain at least something of the famous halfling adaptability.
 Halflings look to the future and find it very easy to cast off the weight of ancient grudges or obligations that drag down so many other races.

-**Relations:** A typical halfling prides himself on his ability to go unnoticed by other races—a trait that allows many halflings to excel at thievery and trickery.
+**Relations:** A typical halfling prides himself on his ability to go unnoticed by other races---a trait that allows many halflings to excel at thievery and trickery.
 Most halflings know full well the stereotypical view other races take of them as a result, and go out of their way to be forthcoming and friendly to the bigger races when they're not trying to go unnoticed.
 They get along fairly well with gnomes, although most halflings regard these eccentric creatures with a hefty dose of caution.
 Halflings respect elves and dwarves, but these races often live in remote regions far from the comforts of civilization that halflings enjoy, thus limiting opportunities for interaction.
 By and large, only half-orcs are shunned by halflings, for their great size and violent natures are a bit too intimidating for most halflings to cope with.

 Halflings coexist well with humans as a general rule, but since some of the more aggressive human societies value halflings as slaves, they try not to grow too complacent.
 Halflings strongly value their freedom, especially the ability to travel in search of new experiences and the autonomy this requires.
 However, practical and flexible as always, enslaved halflings seldom fight back directly against their masters.
 When possible, they wait for the perfect opportunity and then simply slip away.
 Sometimes, if enslaved for long enough, halflings even come to adopt their owners as their new families.
 Though they still dream of escape and liberty, these halflings also make the best of their lives.